 All adults in charge of or in contact with children or young people should know what to do if they suspect that someone is being physically, emotionally or sexually abused or neglected, or if someone tells them that this is happening.
-Ensure that you are familiar with the Safeguarding policy; copies of which are located in the Policy section on Teams (staff) and on the school website (parents and governors) On request you will be provided with a printed copy.
+Ensure that you are familiar with the Safeguarding policy; copies of which are located on Sandiway's website and have been emailed to ALL school staff.
+On request you will be provided with a printed copy.